wikimedia/mediawiki-extensions-HostStats/README.md

 	);

 **Note**: You are configuring this at your own risk!
 Such commands may accidentally reveal information that an attacker may steal and manipulate to launch an attack against your server!

+### Issues/Questions?
+Proceed directly to the [issue tracker](https://github.com/Hydriz/HostStats/issues) and create a new issue.
+It will be looked at as soon as possible.